CREATING INCLUSIVE COMMUNITIES.

 Globally, 10% of all babies are born preterm and more than one million premature babies die every year.

-Many premature babies do not have access to the life-saving incubators that could reduce this heartbreaking figure.
+Many premature babies, as well as others who need a bit of extra help at the start of life do not have access to life-saving incubators that could reduce this heartbreaking figure.

 Loughborough University graduate James Roberts is saving the lives of babies across the world with the mOm Incubator